 Fortified foods such as breads and cereals are good dietary sources of folic acid.
 Other good sources are dark green leafy vegetables such as asparagus and spinach as well as brewer’s yeast, liver, fortified orange juice, beets, dates and avocados.

 Vitamin B12, or cobalamin, plays an important role in the pathways of the body that produce cellular energy.
-It is also needed for DNA synthesis, proper red blood cell formation and for normal nervous system function.†
+It is also needed for proper red blood cell formation and for normal nervous system function.†

-One easy way to make sure that you get your daily dose of these important B vitamins is to take a B complex supplement, such as Nature Made Super B Energy Complex, which contains 100% of the Daily Value of all eight B vitamins in one convenient softgel.
+One easy way to make sure that you get your daily dose of these important B vitamins is to take a Vitamin B Complex supplement, such as Nature Made Super B Energy Complex, which contains over 100% of the Daily Value of all eight B vitamins in one convenient softgel.

 As a member of the Medical and Scientific Communications team, Sandra educates healthcare professionals and consumers on nutrition, supplements, and related health concerns.
 Prior to joining Pharmavite, Sandra worked as a clinical dietitian at University of Chicago Medicine in the inpatient and outpatient settings.
 Sandra received her Bachelor of Science degree in Nutritional Science, with minors in Spanish and Chemistry from the University of Arizona in Tucson, AZ.
 She earned her Master of Science degree in Clinical Nutrition from RUSH University in Chicago, IL.
 As part of her Master’s program, Sandra performed research on physical activity participation and correlates in urban Hispanic women.